-The model offers innovative interior design with eco-friendly materials in many touchpoints, ultra-fast charging, advanced connectivity and driver assistance features.
+The model offers innovative interior design with eco-friendly materials in many touchpoints, ultra-fast charging, advanced connectivity, and driver assistance features.

 The Ioniq 5’s new advanced Vehicle-to-Load (V2L) function supplies up to 3.6 kW of power, allows using or charging any electric devices which serve as a charger on wheels.

 Users only need to charge the vehicle for 5 min to get 62 mi/100 km of range, according to WLTP.
-The Hyundai Ioniq 5 comes with the next level of Hyundai SmartSense driver-assist suite.
+The Hyundai Ioniq 5 comes with the next level of the Hyundai SmartSense driver-assist suite.

 Exterior and Cabin